Los Angeles Children's Chorus: Intermediate Choir

-Intermediate Choir, directed by Mandy Brigham, accepts auditions or promotions from Apprentice Choir.
+Intermediate Choir, directed by Fred Meads, accepts auditions or promotions from Apprentice Choir.
 This ensemble introduces choristers to more advanced pieces, along with the opportunity to perform with professional musical organizations including the Los Angeles Philharmonic and Los Angeles Opera.
-Intermediate Choir performs with the other ensembles twice each season, in addition to community events, special concerts, and its own annual spring tour.
+Intermediate Choir performs with the other ensembles twice each season, in addition to community events, concerts, and its own annual spring tour.

 Concert Choir

-Concert Choir, directed by Fernando Malvar-Ruiz), is the largest ensemble in LACC.
-Choristers have attained a high degree of professionalism and musical skill, which opens opportunities to perform with prominent music organizations like the Hollywood Bowl Orchestra, Los Angeles Master Chorale, Los Angeles Philharmonic, Los Angeles Opera, MUSE/IQUE, and more throughout each season.
-Concert Choir alternates between an international tour and a domestic tour each summer.
+Concert Choir, directed by Fernando Malvar-Ruiz, is the largest ensemble in LACC.
+Choristers perform with music organizations like the Hollywood Bowl Orchestra, Los Angeles Master Chorale, Los Angeles Philharmonic, Los Angeles Opera, MUSE/IQUE throughout each season.

 Young Men's Ensemble

 The Young Men's Ensemble (YME) is composed of male singers whose voices are transitioning.
 The ensemble, directed by Dr. Steven Kronauer, accepts singers from Apprentice Choir, Intermediate Choir, Concert Choir, or through audition.
 Choristers work with Dr. Kronauer during separate vocal coaching sessions to enhance techniques that promote healthy singing throughout their vocal transition.
-YME alternate between touring domestically and internationally each summer.

 Chamber Singers

 The Chamber Singers are also directed by Fernando Malvar-Ruiz.
-This ensemble of 16–18 female choristers is invitation-only, chosen from members of the Concert Choir who have completed all 7 levels of musicianship lessons.
-Chamber Singers have the opportunity to perform with artists like the Calder Quartet, Anna Christy, and Grant Gershon.
+This ensemble of exclusively female choristers is invitation-only, chosen from members of the Concert Choir who have completed all 7 levels of musicianship lessons.
+Chamber Singers have the opportunity to perform with artists including the Calder Quartet, Anna Christy, and Grant Gershon.

 Chorale

-LACC's final ensemble is Chorale, a mixed voices choir directed by Fernando Malvar-Ruiz.
-Choristers from Concert Choir and the Young Men's Ensemble with a high degree of musical ability are invited to audition for Chorale, which performs a large variety of pieces designed specifically for mixed voice ensembles.
+LACC's newest ensemble is Chorale, a mixed voices choir directed by Fernando Malvar-Ruiz.
+Choristers from Concert Choir and the Young Men's Ensemble with a high degree of musical ability are invited to audition for Chorale, which performs a variety of pieces designed specifically for mixed voice ensembles.

 Musicianship Classes

-Starting in Preparatory Choir, choristers receive weekly musicianship lessons.
+Starting in Preparatory Choir, choristers receive weekly musicianship lessons from September to May of each season.
 These classes, which are separated into eight skill-based levels, incorporate the Kodály Method and teach how to read sheet music and identify rhythms, keys, scales, dynamics, and more.
-The highest levels improve upon sight singing skills and introduce basic conducting.
+The highest levels introduce basic conducting.